stnolting/neoTRNG/README.md

 The neoTRNG uses a single clock domain driven by `clk_i`.
 This clock is also used to sample the entropy sources.

 The `valid_o` signal is set for one clock cycle indicating that `data_o` contains a valid random byte.
-It is the task of the user logic to sample `data_o` into a register when `valid_o` is asserted as it is driven directly by the TRNG's sampling shift register logic.
+It is the task of the user logic to sample the module's data output into a register when `valid_o` is asserted as it is driven directly by the TRNG's sampling shift register logic.

 :information_source: The neoTRNG does not use a dedicated reset to keep the hardware requirements at a minimum (this might provide area-saving on some FPGAs).
 Instead, the `enable_i` signal is used to control operation and to reset all FFs.
-Before the TRNG is used, the `enable_i` should be kept low for at least some milliseconds to ensure that all bits of the internal shift registers are cleared.
+Before the TRNG is used, this signal should be kept low for at least some milliseconds to ensure that all bits of the internal shift registers are cleared.
 As soon as `enable_i` is set and `valid_o` also becomes set for the first time the TRNG is operational.